 As you know we all live in a very visually inspiring world (hello infinite scroll of Pinterest).
 Because of that, I believe that having consistent and creative images for your brand is becoming more and more necessary to distinguish yourself from others in your industry.
 So, today let’s talk a bit more about why brand photography is so important for your business and why I highly recommend it to you.

 I think the first thing that you need to understand is your overall brand style, color palette, adjectives & values, and who your target client is.
-This can require a bit of time to figure out, but once you do, your brand photography will all fall into place. – If you are really not sure what your Brand Style is and not sure where to start I welcome you to sign up for my upcoming How to Find Your Brand Style
+This can require a bit of time to figure out, but once you do, your brand photography will all fall into place. – If you are really not sure what your Brand Style is and not sure where to start I welcome you try my new workbook How to Find Your Brand Style

 If you do know your style, color, and overall aesthetic, I recommend creating a dedicated Pinterest board just for brand photography inspiration.
 That might mean pinning flat lays, headshots, product styling, room styling, detail shots, you name it!
 As you are pinning, keep in mind what your overall style is…aka: if you have a more muted and moody style, make sure to pin images that resonate with that and not images that are over-exposed, bright and colorful.